a cd by alan reade

 -DJ Jamez

 All of the songs on the CD are produced by Ed Boland and Phil Locke from the Kuma Chan label, with John Ashfield playing guitar on three tracks.
-Indie musician Ghetto Girl (aka Jeff Mitchell) produced three of the songs for the album, but two of those songs could not be released for legal reasons, i.e., sampling clearances.
-Those two dance songs will be available as free downloads on the Pop Squared site at a later time!
+Indie musician Ghetto Girl (aka Jeff Mitchell) produced three of the songs for the album.

 The double CD launch, with John Ashfield (who released his own album, "Harmony Bunny" in March 2002) and his band the Bobbleheads, took place March 30, 2002 at Amnesia in San Francisco's Mission district.
-Homohop innovators The Deep Dickollective (D/DC) opened and Larry-bob (of Holy Titclamps fame) emceed.
+Homohop innovators The Deep Dickollective (D/DC) opened and Larry-bob Roberts emceed.
 For pictures, click here.

 Alan Reade is a writer and